Azure/reliable-web-app-pattern-dotnet/ScalableWebApp.md

 not shared with other teams.

 2. The production Azure SQL Database is configured to block network connections unless they come through the Private Endpoint.
-And, the database is also configured only to allow Azure AD connections.
+And the database is also configured only to allow Azure AD connections.
 These two settings must be modified before the SQL Admin account in Key Vault can be used.